99 Alternatives

 Anti-competitive behaviour

 The competition allows the markets to offer better services and products at a low price.
-It is one of the key elements that support a free-market economy where efficient operators or technologies can provide favourable solutions to the customers at an acceptable rate.
+It is one of the key elements that support a free-market economy where efficient operators or technologies can provide favourable solutions to customers at an acceptable rate.

 Some of the unfair methods adopted by organisations to restrict competition are

-• Not completing the agreement (bid-rigging).
+• I am not completing the agreement (bid-rigging).

 How To Spot It?

-• Refusing to supply as promised.
+• They are refusing to supply as promised.

-• Using misleading/unclear terms and conditions.
+• We are using misleading/unclear terms and conditions.

 Types of fraud